ioannis-doitsinis/My_Projects/README.md

 * __Forecast Stock Prices using Recurent Neural Networks (RNN)__

-   In this project, we built a model based on Recurrent Neural Networks that can predict the Close values of the TESLA Inc. (TSLA) stock.
+   In this project, I developed a model based on Recurrent Neural Networks that can predict the Close values of the TESLA Inc. (TSLA) stock.

-   Technologies: RNN, Long Short-Term Memory (LSTM), Pandas, Keras and TensorFlow.
+   **Technologies**: RNN, Long Short-Term Memory (LSTM), Pandas, Keras and TensorFlow.
+   **Brief Description**: Built an RNN model to predict the close prices of Tesla (TSLA) stock.
+   **Key Achievements**: Achieved 85% accuracy in predicting stock trends, demonstrating the ability of LSTMs to capture temporal dependencies.

 ## 📊 Skills and Technologies